Hoist the sails, we're setting off! Must-visit autumn sailing events

 The Adriatic, with its picturesque coastline, consistent winds, and mild weather, becomes a hub for yacht racing during the autumn months.
 Here's a glimpse of some notable yacht races in the Adriatic during this season, catering to both seasoned and budding racers.

-Jabuka Regatta: Typically scheduled in September or October in Croatia, this prestiguous night race circles the island of Jabuka, a secluded gem in the central Adriatic.
+Jabuka Regatta: Typically scheduled in November in Croatia, this prestiguous night race circles the island of Jabuka, a secluded gem in the central Adriatic.
 It's celebrated for its demanding conditions and long sailing length.

-Vis Regatta.
-This race is celebrated for its laid-back vibe and camaraderie among participants.
+Vis Regatta: This race, held in October, is celebrated for its laid-back vibe and camaraderie among participants.

 Barcolana: Hosted in the Slovenian port city of Trieste in October, adjacent to Croatia's coast, Barcolana is renowned as one of the world's most attended regattas, drawing in multitudes of sailors from diverse nations.